segmed/go-netdicom/README.md

 Inspired by https://github.com/pydicom/pynetdicom3.

+Status as of 2022-18-05:
+- C-MOVE works on the client side

 Status as of 2017-10-02:

 - C-STORE, C-FIND, C-GET work, both for the client and the server.
 Look at